You are using an outdated browser.

 What you’ll do

-• Learn key concepts through videos and a presentation
+• Learn key allyship concepts through videos and a presentation

-• Complete individual activities and personal reflections to understand your own privilege and positional power
+• Complete personal reflections to understand your power to make a difference

-• Engage in small group discussions with your peers
+• Engage in small group discussions and brainstorm the best ways to take action

 What you’ll take away from the program

-• An increased awareness of what allyship looks like and how it creates more inclusive workplaces
+• An increased awareness of what allyship looks like and how it creates more supportive workplaces

-• Insight into your positional power and your unique ability to create change
+• Insight into your your unique ability to create change

 • More than 50 specific, research-backed actions to try

-• A peer support group to help keep you accountable
+• A peer working group to help keep you accountable

 Let’s get started!

-The Personal Workbook is designed to guide you through the program and become a personalized reference for your allyship journey.
+The Personal Workbook is designed to guide you through the program and serves as a resource you can refer back to after the session.
 Each workbook includes the key concepts you need to know, as well as the exercises you’ll complete as you go.

 Download the workbook before participating in the program, and your moderator will walk you through how to use it as you get started.